Robotistan/REX-8in1/REX Pin Diyagramı/README.md

 360° Preview
 </p>

-# ESP32 WROOM 32E Pinout
+# ESP32 WROOM 32E Pin Diyagramı

 #### Warning!
 Please do not connect an external battery if you are using 18650 batteries while using the card.